armenvartan/ar-review-drill/README.md

 + A symptom can belong to many patients.

 This page is the canonical source of Active Record association goodness.
 Would recommend referring to it often: http://guides.rubyonrails.org/association_basics.html

+#### Associations to try in irb

++ doctor.first.patients
++ User.first.doctors

+I'm going to leave it to you to figure out the user and symptoms association.
+Good luck!

+I wanted to make some tests for you guys.
+Sorry for not getting to it.
+If you can get these associations, you're well on your way to being an Active Record pro.
+I will push my solution for the associations on Monday.